Dear HCHS Families,

-All students and parents will be emailed the high school daily student announcements.
+All students and parents will be emailed the high school’s daily student announcements.
 Please help us by keeping your contact information up to date in PowerSchool.
 When you log in to PowerSchool, click “SwiftReach SwiftK12;” under “Contact Information” you can make sure your demographics are up to date.
-Announcements are also posted daily on the High School Announcements Google Doc.
+Announcements are also posted daily on the website.

 Student Handbook Updates